Moving to Belgium?

 Belgium is a small, federal parliamentary democracy with a constitutional monarch as the official head of state.
 Depending on which region you end up moving to, you will hear a variation of French, Dutch, or German being spoken by the locals.
 While all three of them are official languages, they don’t necessarily co-exist, except possibly in the capital, Brussels.

 People moving to Belgium’s northern regions will find themselves in the Flemish-speaking part of the country.
 Flemish belongs to the same linguistic family as Dutch and shares many similarities with it.
 Therefore, if you are familiar with the Dutch language, you might be able to understand Flemish, too.
 If you consider settling in Belgium’s southern parts, French is the official language spoken by the majority of the population.
 German is only heard in two small enclaves on the German-Belgian border, where expats relocating to Belgium for professional reasons are rather unlikely to live.

 The move to Belgium’s trilingual constitution is a fairly recent development — a first step towards creating a federal state.
 However, the linguistic division still causes problems both on a political and cultural level.

 Upon arrival in Belgium, foreigners are often surprised when they realize how complex the system of government is.
-This is due to the autonomy of the three language communities as well as tensions between the French and Dutch parts of the population.
+This is due to the autonomy of the three language communities as well as tensions between the French and Flemish parts of the population.
 Expats in Belgium usually discover that their experience of the country largely depends on the language community they live in.

 Your move to Belgium might be complicated by the complete absence of a nationwide cultural infrastructure.
 Neither the media nor major organizations and institutions transcend the linguistic borders.